bitcrowd/rag_time/README.md

    chainlit run main.py
    ```

-6. To exit the Python virtual environment after you are done:
+6. To exit the Python virtual environment after you are done, run:

    ```bash
    deactivate